couchbase/cbft/IDEAS.md

 54 Those brand new cbft instances, however, are not engaged right away.
 Only some subset of cbft-ID's, however, will be explicitly listed as "wanted" by the user or sysadmin.
-This is akin to how Couchbase Server has a separate step or state between Add Server and Rebalance.
+This is akin to how Couchbase Server has an extra step between Add Server and Rebalance.

 56 The sysadmin can use some API's to mark some subset of the known cbft instances as "wanted" in the Cfg.